Temperature readings are higher at Sea-Tac than Seattle this summer. What’s the deal?

 “It’s important to know that the temperature at Sea-Tac is not representative of the entire Seattle area,” Johnson said.
 “There’s not such a thing as one temperature and one measurement that will be representative of the entire area.
 It’s because of the microclimates.”

-Accurate reading or not, weather enthusiasts like Smith feel like this summer’s high temperatures should be given an asterisk in the record books.
+Accurate reading or not, weather enthusiasts like Shaw feel like this summer’s high temperatures should be given an asterisk in the record books.

 “To me, it feels like when Barry Bonds hit 73 home runs.
 It wasn’t right,” he said.
 “It’s rewriting our history books.
 These numbers are exaggerating what has been a hot summer.”